zeineb23/BingoGame-Multiclient/README.md

 - [License](#license)

 ## Introduction

-The Bingo Multiclient Game is designed to provide an interactive Bingo gaming experience for multiple players over a network.
-It's implemented in Java and utilizes middleware technologies like Remote Method Invocation (RMI) and Remote Procedure Call (RPC) to enable seamless communication between clients and the server.
+BingoGame-Multiclient offers an engaging multiplayer experience where multiple players can participate in a Bingo game concurrently.
+The game leverages Java's robust networking capabilities to enable seamless communication between clients and servers.

+Multiple players can run instances of the game on the same machine, with each instance managed through threads and sockets.
+The game utilizes either the Remote Method Invocation (RMI) or Remote Procedure Call (RPC) middleware for client-server communication, providing flexibility and scalability in multiplayer setups.

 ## Features